EricJDev90/SimpleSnakeJS/README.md

 Control the snake with the arrow keys.

 # How to contribute
 There are a ton of ways to make this better.
 Feel free to fork the repo and add new features.
-If they work well, I'll merge them.
+If they work well and they add to the game, I'll merge them.

+Currently, I'm working on adding an ending screen instead of an alert() when you lose the game.
+As it stands now, the page reloads to restart and that's not efficient.